 You need to apply to the ATO directly, and they will transfer any ATO-held USM that belongs to you to your nominated KiwiSaver scheme.
 These transfers will occur bi-annually in February and August.

-Read more about how you can search for lost super, get the application and how to ldge your application visit the ATO’s website, ATO-held USM for New Zealand permanent residents and citizens post.
+To read more about how to search for lost super, get the application, and lodge your application, visit the ATO’s website, ATO-held USM for New Zealand permanent residents and citizens post.

 Making extra contributions is a great way to boost your retirement savings.
-It could also help you reduce your tax.
+It could also help you reduce your taxes.
 You may have different options depending on your age, how much you want to put in and your super balance.
-For more information, see growing your super.
+For more information, see Growing Your Super.

 Some of the main ways you can personally make extra contributions include: